 Word from Oxford

-I am pleased to announce the launch of one of our most exciting and ambitious ventures in years: the Oxford Research Encyclopedia of Linguistics.
-Started in 2014 under the guidance of Editor in Chief Mark Aronoff and an international editorial board, the project has quickly grown to host over 160 articles by renowned scholars from all over the globe.
+Since its foundation in 2014 under the guidance of Editor in Chief Mark Aronoff and an international editorial board, the Oxford Research Encyclopedia of Linguistics has quickly grown to host over 500 articles by renowned scholars from all over the globe.

 We invite you to browse our recently published articles and welcome your feedback as we continue to build the Oxford Research Encyclopedia of Linguistics.
-It is a collaborative initiative between Oxford University Press and the global scholarly communities, so please consider getting involved.

 We look forward to working with you!